merrycheng/PHBS_BlockChain_2018-1/README.md

 <img width="900" alt="extended encryption principle" src="https://github.com/Isotopist/PHBS_BlockChain_2018/blob/master/extended%20principle.png?raw=true">

-In practice, the encrypted file refers to a transaction ID in the blockchain from which it will gather (using blockchain explorer) the required conditions to decrypt the file (= the contract passed and stored inside the blockchain contains the conditions for which the file can be decrypted):
+In practice, the encrypted file connects to transactions of interest (regarding the file and the user) in the blockchain from which it will gather (using blockchain explorer) the required conditions to decrypt the file (since contracts stored inside the blockchain contains the conditions for which the file can be decrypted):

 * The Root ID of the file;